Which Robo-Advisor is Best for You?

 Wealthfront

 You will benefit from Wealthfront if you don’t have a large initial investment or just want to dip your toes into robo-advising.
-With a $500 minimum, Wealthfront certainly isn’t the robo-advisor with the lowest minimum; however, it’s much more accessible for small investors than the Schwab robo advisors.
+With a $500 minimum, Wealthfront certainly isn’t the robo-advisor with the lowest minimum; however, it’s much more accessible for small investors than the Schwab robo advisors, which requires $5,000 to get started.

-If you want the chance to beat the market and mediate risk, Wealthfront offers Smart Beta and Risk Parity funds.
+If you want the chance to beat the market and mediate risk, Wealthfront offers Smart Beta and Risk Parity funds, along with the opportunity to choose additional ETFs.

 Choose Wealthfront if: